kupferco/lv-notas/README.md

 5. **Configure Firebase:**
    - Create Firebase project with Google Sign-In enabled
-   - Add localhost to authorized domains
+   - Add localhost and your production domain to authorized domains
    - Update environment variables with your Firebase config

 ### Development